Adversarial Preliminary Hearing – Forfeiture

 Read more about vehicle and property seizures for forfeiture by FHP’s Criminal Contraband Interdiction Unit.

-10-day Deadline for the APD
+10-day Deadline to Schedule the APH

 Fourth Amendment Issues Apply to Forfeiture Proceedings